guledali/event_manager/README.md

 # Event Manager

 A simple event management application built with Ruby on Rails 8.0.2.
-And Yes Rails is still undoubtedly best for CRUD Apps
+And Yes Rails is still undoubtedly best for CRUD Apps and MVP

 ## Features